FAQ & Contact

 Students are able to …

 … complete an internship or an alternative practice-based course within each track allowing students to comply with this requirement.
-Students that choose to study at UC3M will have to do an internship mandatorily.
+Students that choose to study at UC3M will have to do an internship mandatorily during their second semester.

 The Mipdal Curriculum …